 Requirement Description MAC address range If the application VMs use dynamically generated MAC addresses, ensure that all Hyper-V hosts in the primary and DR clusters use the same MAC address range.
 You can verify or configure the MAC address range setting with the Virtual Network Manager, available from the Microsoft Hyper-V Manager.
 In the Virtual Network Manager window, in the Global Network Settings section, select the MAC Address Range setting.
 Note that changing this setting does not affect network adapters that have already been created.
 To apply to existing adapters, recreate the adapter.
-VMs for Disaster Recovery Manager A separate VM, running Windows Server 2008 R2, must be configured for the Disaster Recovery Manager on both the primary and DR site.
+VMs for Disaster Recovery Manager A separate VM, running Windows Server 2012, must be configured for the Disaster Recovery Manager on both the primary and DR site.
 The Disaster Recovery Manager software is installed within this VM.
 There are additional requirements for setting up the Management VM.
-See "Preparing a VM for Hyper-V DR installation" on page 81.
 Hardware replication The sites must support Hitachi TrueCopy or EMC SRDF array-based replication for the application VMs.
-See "Setting up the hardware replication for disaster recovery" on page 79.
+See "Setting up the hardware replication for disaster recovery" on page 78.
 Disk space required Approximately 824 MB of disk space is required for the Disaster Recovery Manager installation.
 If you configure the feature to update network settings automatically, the Symantec Network Updater Service is copied to the application VMs by the Disaster Recovery Manager during disaster recovery configuration.
 It requires a small amount of disk space.
+Permissions and rights Installing and configuring Disaster Recovery Manager requires local administrator permission for the Microsoft cluster systems, the Management VM, and the application VMs.
+If configuring the feature to update network settings automatically, the application VMs must allow a connection to the administrative share to allow copying the Symantec Network Updater Service binaries to the application VMs.